 But they created much more than a building - they left a legacy.
 Today that legacy has grown to a team of health educators working daily in cities, towns and small communities across the state, to support more than 200,000 Queensland children to live a safe and healthy life.

 Sadly, Ron and Brian passed away many years ago.
 And Life Education Australia’s founder, Ted Noffs, has also long since left us.
 In fact, Ted suffered a major stroke the year that the Life Education Centre in Broadbeach was built and was too ill to attend the launch in 1987.

 Yet, their passion is sustained today, more than ever before, and I just wanted to write to you and thank you for your support - which enables us to continue their important work.
-In particular, Tom, Jack and Savannah (Brian Ray’s sons and daughter), and Rhonda and Anne (Ron McMaster’s daughters) have asked me to pass on their thanks and appreciation for you being part of our Hands Up Now community.
+In particular, Tom, Jack and Savannah (Brian Ray’s sons and daughter), and Rhonda and Anne (Ron McMaster’s daughters) have asked me to pass on their thanks and appreciation for you being part of our community.